arula-ai/copilot-governance-lab-java/.github/chatmodes/testing.chatmode.md

    - Record new or updated test coverage in `plan.md` or other required artifacts.
    - Provide concise summaries of executed commands, pass/fail status, and any residual risks or TODOs.
    - When coverage gaps remain, call them out with concrete next steps rather than approving the work.
-5. **Trigger Hand-Off Summary**
+5. **Update Workflow Tracker**
-   - Ask the team to run Summarizer Mode with the Hand-Off prompt so a brief summary of executed commands, outcomes, and next steps is appended to `docs/workflow-tracker.md`.
-Do not edit the tracker directly from Testing Mode.
+   - Append a brief summary of actions taken, commands run, and next steps (omit detailed coverage metrics) to `docs/workflow-tracker.md` as the final step.

 ## Interaction Style